KoivistoT/tkd-msg-mobile/README.md

-# msg-mobile
+# tkd-msg-mobile

 ## General

-This mobile app is using msg-mobile backend.
+This mobile app is using tkd-msg-backend backend.

 Features: